Every AI model for video, image, and audio. Intelligent workflows for professional control and collaboration. On-brand production at any scale.

 Magnific integrates with: Adobe Photoshop, Figma, Sketch, Canva, Unity, Blender, CorelDRAW, Maya, Procreate, GIMP.

-Former CEO at Stability AI
+CEO at Scale AI

 1 mention